open-models-platform/open-models-iecho/website/README.md

 ## Purpose

-This provides a comprehensive webapp interface for LAION's Open Models iEcho project.
+This provides a comprehensive webapp interface for Open Models's Open Models iEcho project.
 Initially it will support:

 1. User registration using either Discord or Email.
 1. Adding responses to incomplete Open Models iEcho tasks.